willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 **every class should have a single responsibility**.
 There should **never be more than one reason for a class to change**.

-It is not because you can add everything you want into your class that you should do that.
-Thinking in term of responsibilities will help you design your application.
+Just because you can add everything you want into your class doesn't mean that you should.
+Thinking in term of responsibilities will help you design your application better.
 Ask yourself whether the logic you are introducing should live in this class or not.
 Using **layers** in your application helps a lot.
 Split big classes in smaller ones, and avoid [god classes](http://c2.com/cgi/wiki?GodClass).